Ali-oss-cell/clink_front_end/DIGITALOCEAN_STATIC_DEPLOYMENT.md

 # DigitalOcean Static Website Deployment Guide

-This guide will help you deploy the Clink Frontend as a **static website** on DigitalOcean.
+This guide will help you deploy the Tailored Psychology Frontend as a **static website** on DigitalOcean.

 ## 📋 Deployment Options